 There are virtually limitless ways to use both Facebook and Pinterest in marketing home care agencies, but the main thing to notice in the popularity of these two sites is the trend toward the highly-visual.
 If you find that your site lacks sufficient “pinable” images, it may be time to consider an update to keep up with the visual marketing age.

 How an agency goes to market is changing rapidly in today’s connected world.
-Get with the social media movement, and you will be impressed with results in a short time!
+Get with the social media movement to find your senior living marketing ideas, and you will be impressed with results in a short time!